gogobook/my-asp-dot-net/ch6.md

 Shifting Bits
 As you’ve already seen in the previous sample, shifting three bits to the left is a multiplication by 8.
 A shift by one bit is a multiplication by 2.
-This is a lot faster than invoking the multiply operator— in case you need to multiply by 2, 4, 8, 16, 32, and so on.
+This is a lot faster than invoking the multiply operator—— in case you need to multiply by 2, 4, 8, 16, 32, and so on.
 The following code snippet sets one bit in the variable s1 , and in the for loop the bit always shifts by one bit (code file